 Diversity in Animals

-Animals Kingdom are classified under Animalia and it consists of different phyla.
+Animals Kingdom is classified under Animalia and it consists of different phyla.
 The classification of animals is usually based on the characteristics of the organism like whether it is multicellular, eukaryotic, has a cell wall or heterotrophic.
-However, each phylum has organisms that have common characteristics but it usually shifts from the simplest to the most complex.
+However, each phylum has organisms that have common characteristics, but it usually shifts from the simplest to the most complex.
 The various classifications are Porifera or sponges, Coelenterata, Ctenophores, Platyhelminthes, Nematode, Mollusca, Annelida, Arthropoda, Echinodermata, Hemichordata, Chordata.

 Nomenclature is the process of naming organisms with a distinctive scientific name.
 Nomenclature helps in providing a uniform way of identifying the vast diversity of life present in the world.